hmrc/eori-common-component-frontend/HOWTOADDSERVICE.md

 ## Notes
 1. The configuration file cannot have any spaces in the values - replace spaces with underscore in the friendly names (see examples above).
 The underscores will be removed when the names are used by ECC.

 2. The configuration must be updated for each environment where the service is required.

+3. After updating the configuration the service must be re-deployed to that environment.

 For reference -
 - [Development](https://github.com/hmrc/app-config-development/blob/master/eori-common-component-frontend.yaml)
 - [QA](https://github.com/hmrc/app-config-qa/blob/master/eori-common-component-frontend.yaml)
 - [Staging](https://github.com/hmrc/app-config-staging/blob/master/eori-common-component-frontend.yaml)